 When considering a guest list, the following groups are maintained in MailChimp: current students from all six programs (Full-Time MBA, Sacramento MBA, Bay Area MBA, Online MBA, MPAc and MSBA), faculty, staff, alumni (all or by specific geographics), donors, business partners and friends of the School.

-To reach out to GSM alumni, including the GSM Alumni Board, via email or other means, please contact development@gsm.ucdavis.edu with plenty of leadtime.
+To reach out to GSM alumni, including the GSM Alumni Board, via email or other means, please contact Christopher Marshall with plenty of leadtime.

 PROMOTION, MARKETING AND COMMUNICATION GUIDELINES